Penrose Inquiry

 The Penrose Inquiry was the public inquiry into hepatitis C and HIV infections from NHS Scotland treatment with blood and blood products such as factor VIII, often used by people with haemophilia.
-The event is often called the Tainted Blood Scandal or Contaminated Blood Scandal.
+The event is often called the "tainted blood scandal" or "contaminated blood scandal".

-It was not in the terms of reference of the inquiry to examine events in England, a statutory public inquiry has never been held in England.
+It was not in the terms of reference of the inquiry to examine events in England, and a statutory public inquiry has never been held in England.
 The Penrose Inquiry was set up by Scottish Government under the Inquiries Act 2005 and cost £12,123,754.
 It was announced by Nicola Sturgeon on 23 April 2008.
-The Rt Hon Lord Penrose was the chairman of the inquiry.
-Andrea Summers was the Solicitor for the Inquiry and following this Inquiry was appointed to the Scottish Child Abuse Inquiry.
+George William Penrose, Lord Penrose was the chairman of the inquiry.
+Andrea Summers was the solicitor for the inquiry and following this inquiry was appointed to the Scottish Child Abuse Inquiry.

-The Inquiry took six years and the victims branded it a "total whitewash".
+The inquiry took six years and the victims branded it a "total whitewash".

 Publication

 Lord Penrose did not attend the launch of the final report which was held on 25 March 2015 in Edinburgh.
 He was reported to have been too ill to attend.